BoiseState-AdaptLab/boisestate-adaptLab.github.io/students.md

 #### Eddie C. Davis

 Eddie received his B.S. in Computer Science from Montana State University in 2005,  M.S. in Computer Science from Boise State University in 2016 and is currently pursuing a PhD in the Computing program at Boise State University.
-He is currently working on
+He is currently working on the Polyhedral Dataflow IR project.

 * * *